SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/HtmlElement/toBool.md

 so.topic: reference
 ---

+# HtmlElement.toBool()

 Returns the value of the element as a Bool.